 Earlier, you learned that system fields are essential to our API and CMS integrations, especially to WordPress.
 You're going to learn why in this section.

-These system fields contain data that is used to sync an article to your WordPress website with impeccable accuracy so that you can focus on creating content instead of having to log in to your site and then manually copying, pasting, and formatting your content.
+These system fields contain data that is used to sync an article to your WordPress website with impeccable accuracy so that you can focus on creating content instead of having to log in to your site and then manually copying, pasting, and formatting it.

 With a click of a button, your article will be perfectly replicated to your WordPress site in an instant!

-We may add explicit support to other CMS in the future, but at the moment, we're focusing on making it easy and seamless to sync your project to a WordPress based site.
+We may add explicit support to other CMS in the future, but at the moment, we're focusing on making it easy and seamless to sync your project to a WordPress-based website.
 If you're not using WordPress, don't worry!
 You can utilize our API to sync your project to the CMS of your choice.

 Gutenberg (Block Editor) vs Classic Editor

 EasyContent works seamlessly with both Gutenberg (block editor) and the Classic Editor.
 However, since our text editor is based on TinyMCE, your content may have some layout incompatibilities and inconsistencies with the block editor, especially if your articles contain some complex formatting.

 Therefore, we recommend using the classic editor over the block editor if you don't have any specific preference, or if you intend to frequently use a complex layout for your articles.

 Alternately, you can install the Classic Editor plugin and activate it to keep both the block editor and classic editor enabled for your site.
 This will allow you to freely switch between the two editors on the fly and a per post basis.

 If you have the Classic Editor plugin installed, EasyContent will automatically sync your articles using the classic editor by default.
 You can then "convert" your article to use the block editor and check if there are any layout inconsistencies.